Mortgages in the Netherlands

 The bank or mortgage provider will want to know about the property that you wish to purchase.
 They may ask for you to pay for an independent inspection report on the property before they make any decision on whether to grant you a mortgage.

 From January 1, 2017, homebuyers aged between 18 and 40 can receive the schenkingsvrijstelling (parental gift tax exemption).
 This is a gift of up to 100.000 euros and it is tax-free.
 It can be received from their parents or others as a contribution towards buying, renovating or paying the mortgage on a property.
-The parental gift tax exemption has been raised and lowered in recent years in response to changes in the housing market.

 For people from outside the EU, the bank or mortgage provider may want to consider the following aspects: